Post job

 The Park School job in Brookline, MA

-Job Description Grade 3 Teaching Assistant (Sabbatical Leave Coverage) The Park School is a Pre-K to Grade 8 independent school in Brookline, MA dedicated to excellence in education.
-The cornerstone of Park's program is academic excellence, combining both high standards of scholarship and the encouragement of each child to develop to their greatest potential.
+The Park School is a Pre-K to Grade 8 independent school in Brookline, MA, dedicated to excellence in education.
+The cornerstone of Park's program is academic excellence, combining high standards of scholarship with encouragement for each child to develop to their greatest potential.
 Our school community fosters a nurturing environment in which children develop curiosity, express creativity, appreciate the value of hard work and discipline, and experience the joy of learning.
-Park's faculty encourages each student to strive for intellectual, physical, and moral growth and to become contributing members of the community.
-The Grade 3 Teaching Assistant is a member of the school's Lower Division and reports to the Lower Division Head.
-This full-time position, from January 2026 to June 2026, comes with the responsibility of working with faculty and staff to teach 3rd grade in support of the school's mission and curricular goals.
-Roles & Responsibilities Working with the lead teachers to monitor the class schedule.
-Supporting all four lead teachers in their individual classrooms and across the grade level as a whole.
-Assisting teachers with lesson preparation by getting materials ready and setting up equipment.
-Revising lesson material with students individually or in small groups.
-Ensuring the classroom environment is safe and clean.
-Overseeing students during non-classroom times, including in-between classes, and during all lunch, recess, and carpool times.
-Collaborating with lead teachers to recognize issues students are facing and recommend solutions.
-Assisting in social-emotional problem-solving in an age-appropriate manner.
-Communicating with families around absences and dismissal changes.
-Helping lead teachers to create lesson plans.
-Complying with state, school, and class rules and regulations.
-Attending all training classes and occasional faculty or PD meetings.
-Qualifications A bachelor's degree in education or a relevant field is required.
-A minimum of 2 years of experience as a teaching assistant or similar role.
-Solid understanding of classroom activities and early childhood teaching best practices.
-Must have a compassionate and positive attitude.
-Excellent written and verbal communication skills.
-Flexible and able to adjust to different learning environments and structures.
-Demonstrated commitment to diversity, equity, inclusion, and belonging in teaching and learning & experience in working in a culturally diverse community.
-Motivation for and interest in professional development Maintain focus and adaptability in an energetic and, at times, loud environment Effectively interpret, navigate, mediate, and resolve conflicts with students and families in a timely manner.
-The ability to hold meetings in person and via supported video conference tools (i.e. Zoom or Google Meet) Proficient or the ability to learn Google tools and other applications as adopted by the school, such as Veracross and Atlas etc. Physical Requirements: The ability to sit and stand uninterrupted for 30-minute periods of time.
-The ability to traverse on and across variable surfaces (e.g. level flooring, stairs, turf, gravel, asphalt, etc.).
+Park's faculty encourages each student to strive for intellectual, physical, and moral growth and to become a contributing member of the community.
+The After-School Teacher is a member of the school's after-school program and reports to the Director of After-School Operations.
+This part-time, 10-month position comes with the responsibility of working with faculty and staff to support the school's mission and curricular goals.
+The hours are 2:00-6:00 Monday, Tuesday, Thursday, 1:00-6:00 on Wednesday, and 11:00-6:00 on Friday.
+The position requires expertise with the social and emotional needs of this age group and the ability to balance the encouragement of academic excellence and intellectual growth with the importance of learning through play.
+Responsibilities Plan, organize, and implement age-appropriate lessons and activities for ASP students in the Lower Division Guide students in their social-emotional development, maintaining expectations and support for positive and productive student behavior Actively engage and interact with ASP students Assure the safety and well-being of ASP students at all times Regularly communicate with families, colleagues, and administrators regarding students' development at ASP Other duties as assigned Meet expectations as defined by the Park School Employee Essential Expectations Qualifications Bachelor's Degree required; applicants currently enrolled and working toward completion will also be considered.
+Experience teaching Early Childhood Demonstrated experience working in a culturally diverse community Strong interpersonal, organizational, and communication skills Experience in writing student comments, communications to parents, and other school-related documents Creative problem-solving skills and a positive attitude that allows one to cooperate and collaborate effectively with others Motivation for and interest in professional development High integrity, professionalism, and confidentiality The ability to effectively interpret, navigate, mediate, and resolve conflict in a timely manner.
+Proficient or the ability to learn Google tools and other applications as adopted by the school, such as Veracross, Atlas etc. Physical Requirements: The ability to sit and stand uninterrupted for 30 minute periods of time.
+The ability to regularly walk on and travel across variable surfaces (e.g. level flooring, stairs, turf, gravel, asphalt, etc.).
 The ability to lead, supervise and accompany students to all areas of the school campus (including all indoor and outdoor areas), including during day-to-day responsibilities and in case of emergency.
-The ability to position oneself (e.g., stand, sit, crouch, and kneel down) in order to support students.
+The ability to regularly stand, sit, crouch, and kneel down in order to support students.
 The ability to work outdoors, year-round, in variable weather conditions.
 The ability to lift and hold 15 lbs overhead.
-The ability to occasionally move transport (e.g., move or drag) 25 lbs The ability to maintain focus and composure in an energetic and, at times, loud environment Application Information Please visit Park's career page to complete an application and upload your resume, cover letter, leadership/philosophy statement, and the names of three to five references, including two present or past supervisors.
-The annual compensation for this role is $55,570.00.
-Actual salaries will vary depending on multiple factors, including but not limited to degrees received, years of teaching experience, and other considerations permitted by law.
+The ability to occasionally transport (e.g., move or drag) 25 lbs.
+The ability to maintain focus and composure in an energetic and, at times, loud environment.
+Application Information Please visit Park's career page to complete an application and upload your resume, cover letter, leadership/philosophy statement, and the names of three to five references, including two present or past supervisors.
+The compensation range for this role is $22.82 to 26.72 hourly.
 The comprehensive compensation details, inclusive of any additional benefits, will be communicated upon finalization of the employment offer.
 Park is an equal-opportunity employer, and we do not discriminate on the basis of actual or perceived race, color, creed, religion, national origin, ethnicity, ancestry, citizenship status, age, sex, gender, gender identity, or gender expression (including transgender status), sexual orientation, marital status, pregnancy, childbirth, and pregnancy-related conditions, military service and veteran status, physical or mental disability, genetic information, natural or protective hairstyles or any other status protected by applicable law in the administration of its employment, education, admission, financial aid, and other policies and programs.
 We welcome candidates who will add to the diversity of our community and who have demonstrated a commitment to diversity, equity, and inclusion in their teaching and learning.
 Job applicants must have legal authorization to work in the United States.
 The Park School will not sponsor an employment visa or take over sponsorship of an employment visa at this time for this role.
-Powered by JazzHR jvub Yj4ysd

 The Park School 4.3company rating